A visitor to Versailles in the 1750s

 Versailles, Bosquet de la Colonnade

-Martin Roland wanted to visit The Colonnade Grove at its best, around sunset.
+Roland Martin wanted to visit The Colonnade Grove at its best, around sunset.

 Since I had not yet seen the marble Venus in the gardens, she was shown to me.
 Her backside is all nude with a piece of linen covering her front, everything so well executed that it truly arouses the spectator.
 Mr Suther wanted to return home this evening in the same fashion we arrived, which we now started to discuss.
 I hesitated because of the expense, and we had some disagreement.
 All of those who had missed King Stanislaus wanted to stay.
 Mr Forsstén and Mr Ternell had also arrived too late and were eager to stay the night together with Lindh and Freitack.
 Mr Degen was the only one who wanted to leave with me.
 At that point it was decided that we should walkabout the courtyard for a while to see if King Stanislaus would show himself in one of his windows.
 If this happened and those who were displeased got to see what they wanted, they promised to make us company.
 Meanwhile we had seen Dauphin entering his coach to go to Trianon, a pleasure palace close by.
 We also saw the Duc de Bourgogne or the Dauphin’s eldest son, who was a small infant carried by his maidens of honour in the coach.